 What is a Commercial Energy Audit?

-A commercial energy audit report is a carefully thought out plan, which, if followed, will lead you to reduced energy costs.
+A commercial energy audit report is a cautiously planned, which, if followed, will lead you to reduced energy costs.
 Every building is different, and each contains different opportunities which can reduce energy usage.
 This is why every different building requires its own unique energy audit.

-An energy audit report typically contains a description of the building’s existing energy consuming equipment, an energy balance and most importantly, a presentation of feasible energy conservation measures (ECMs).
+An energy audit report typically contains a description of the building’s and existing energy consuming equipment currently in use, an energy balance and most importantly, a presentation of feasible energy conservation measures (ECMs).
 Each of these measures are developed so that the report includes:

 - a description of the existing conditions